RiceBoyy/Twitch/README.md

 ## this is a Personal Project, Made By RiceBoyy...
-## I will be the soul responsiblity for thish projct.
+Right now im the only one on this project.
+This project is about a point system for my friends twitch stream.
-# this project is about a point system for my friends twitch.
+This project is not complete or even close to it.